World reacts to shooting at White House correspondents’ dinner

 Mexico:

-President Claudia Sheinbaum also expressed relief that Trump and his wife were safe.
+President Claudia Sheinbaum expressed relief that Trump and his wife were safe.
 “We send them our respect,” she wrote on X. “Violence must never be the way”.

 Israel: